The following pages are designed as a primer for parents and players involved in Issaquah Little League. The correct

 For Competitive Divisions (AAA, Coast, and Majors), Managers select players via draft (per Official Little League

-Rules) based on results from the Skills Evaluation.
+Rules) based on results from the Skills Evaluations (Baseball and Softball).

 Q. My player is home schooled or goes to private school.
-How will he or she be placed on a team?
+How will they be placed on a team?

 Q. How are rainouts